Cloud mining: pros, cons and how to avoid scammers

 • Provider commission 20-40% of income

-• Contracts are often unprofitable when the rate falls or complexity increases
+• Contracts are often unprofitable when the exchange rate falls or the difficulty increases

-• No transparency: it is impossible to check the real hashrate
+• No transparency: impossible to verify real hashrate

-• Huge number of scam sites with guaranteed profitability
+• A huge number of scam sites with guaranteed profitability

-• If a provider goes bankrupt, money is lost
+• When a provider goes bankrupt, money is lost

 How to distinguish legitimate cloud mining from fraud?